buhari44/weatherApp/readMe.md

 THis website display the current and future weather condition of any city The features include
 1.city name
-2.icon that displays the current situation of a country 3.Latitude
+2.icon that displays the current weather situation of a country 3.Latitude
 4.Longitude
 5.Description